simeononsecurity/simeononsecurity.ch/content/articles/decoding-ssl/TLS_ Securing Your Website Data/index.en.md

 ### Certificate Authority Vulnerabilities

 Certificate authorities (CAs) play a crucial role in the SSL/TLS ecosystem by issuing digital certificates that validate the authenticity of websites.
-However, CAs are not immune to vulnerabilities, which can have serious implications for the [security of SSL/TLS connections](https://dev.to/hegdepavankumar/ssltls-handshake-explained-a-simple-guide-for-secure-connections-2mhh).
+However, CAs aren't immune to vulnerabilities, which can have serious implications for the [security of SSL/TLS connections](https://dev.to/hegdepavankumar/ssltls-handshake-explained-a-simple-guide-for-secure-connections-2mhh).

 ### Man-in-the-Middle Attacks